wso2/docs-is/en/docs/references/extend/myaccount/configure-my-account.md

 personal_info.scopes.delete = []
 ```

-The Personal Info feature has the following sub-features that can be disabled using the `personal_info.disabled_features` parameter:
+The `personal info` feature has the following sub-features that can be disabled using the `personal_info.disabled_features` parameter:

 |Sub-feature| Description|
 |--|--|